GracesGames/Roguelike2DKit/docs/documentation.md

 BP_MainMenuGameMode is the game mode and specifies the BP_MainMenuPlayerController as default controller.
 It is used as the game mode in the Main Menu map.

+__Roguelike 2D Game Instance Interface__

+I_Roguelike2DGameInstance defines abstract events for the game instance to reduce coupling.

+__Roguelike 2D Game Instance__

+BP_Roguelike2DGameInstance is the game instance and keeps track of the selected art style.

 __Roguelike 2D Game Mode Interface__

 I_Roguelike2DGameMode defines abstract events for the game mode to reduce coupling.